jreisinger/docs/data/notes/cs/design.md

 ## Top-Down Design

+* invaluable tool for developing complex algorithms
-* start with the general problem and try to express a solution (create and algorithm) in terms of smaller problems
+* start with the general problem and try to express a solution (create an algorithm) in terms of smaller problems
-* connect the general problem and the smaller problems via interface (function name, parameters and return values)
+* connect the top level problem and the lower level problems via an interface (function name, parameters and return values)
 * attack each of the smaller problems using the same technique
 * eventually the problems get so small that they are trivial to solve